Background pattern

 • thrombosis

-The rare side effects (can affect up to 1 in 1000 patients) are:
+Rare side effects (may affect up to 1 in 1,000 patients) are:

-• hypertensive encephalopathy (very high blood pressure that can cause headache, especially migraine-type headache, sudden and stabbing, confusion, speech alteration, seizures, or convulsions).
+• hypertensive encephalopathy (very high blood pressure that can cause headache, especially sudden and severe migraine-like headache, confusion, speech disturbance, seizures, or convulsions)

 • pulmonary embolism

-• hypersensitivity (severe allergic reaction that can cause unusual breathing sounds or difficulty breathing, inflammation in the tongue, face, or throat, or swelling around the injection site, making you feel dizzy, faint, or causing a fall).
+• hypersensitivity (severe allergic reaction that can cause unusual sounds when breathing or difficulty breathing, swelling of the tongue, face, or throat, or swelling around the injection site, or make you feel dizzy, faint, or cause you to fall)

 If you experience these symptoms, please inform your doctor immediately to receive treatment.

-During clinical trials, patients presented a small decrease in platelet count in the blood.
-Cases of platelet count below the normal level (thrombocytopenia) have been reported in the post-marketing period.
+During clinical trials, patients experienced a small decrease in platelet count in the blood.
+Cases of low platelet count (thrombocytopenia) have been reported in the post-marketing period.

-Severe hypersensitivity reactions, including anaphylactic reactions and severe skin eruptions, such as Stevens-Johnson syndrome (SSJ) and toxic epidermal necrolysis, have been observed with the administration of epoetins.
-These reactions can appear as red, circular patches with central blisters on the trunk, skin peeling, and ulcers in the mouth, throat, nose, genitals, and eyes, and may be preceded by fever and flu-like symptoms.
-Stop using Mircera if you experience these symptoms and contact your doctor or seek immediate medical attention.
-See section 2.
+Hypersensitivity reactions, including cases of anaphylactic reaction and severe skin reactions such as Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), have been observed with the administration of epoetins.
+These reactions can appear as red, circular patches or spots, often with central blisters on the trunk, skin peeling, and ulcers in the mouth, throat, nose, genitals, and eyes, and may be preceded by fever and flu-like symptoms.
+Stop using Mircera if you experience these symptoms and contact your doctor or seek medical attention immediately.
+See also section 2.

-Like with other EPOs, cases of thrombosis, including pulmonary embolism, have been reported in the post-marketing period.
+As with other ESAs, cases of thrombosis, including pulmonary embolism, have been reported in the post-marketing period.

-In some patients treated with EPOs, including MIRCERA, a disease called pure red cell aplasia (AEP, anemia due to the presence of anti-erythropoietin antibodies) has been observed.
+In some patients treated with ESAs, including MIRCERA, a disease called pure red cell aplasia (PRCA, a reduction or cessation of red blood cell production) has been observed due to the presence of anti-erythropoietin antibodies.

 Reporting of side effects

-Do not use MIRCERA after the expiration date that appears on the carton and on the pre-filled syringe label after “EXP”.
+Do not use MIRCERA after the expiration date stated on the carton and on the label of the pre-filled syringe after "EXP".
 The expiration date is the last day of the month indicated.

-You may remove the pre-filled syringe from MIRCERA from the refrigerator and store it at room temperature, never above 30 °C, for a single period of one month.
-During this period in which you have stored MIRCERA at room temperature never above 30 °C, you cannot return MIRCERA to the refrigerator before use.
-Once you have removed the medication from the refrigerator, you must use it within that one-month period.
+You can take the MIRCERA pre-filled syringe out of the refrigerator and store it at room temperature, never above 30°C, for a single period of one month.
+During this period, you cannot return MIRCERA to the refrigerator before use.
+Once you have taken the medicine out of the refrigerator, you must use it within this one-month period.

-Only inject transparent, colorless to slightly yellowish solutions that are free of visible particles.
+Only inject solutions that are transparent, colorless to slightly yellowish, and free of visible particles.

-Ask your pharmacist how to dispose of the containers and medications that you no longer need.
-In this way, you will help protect the environment.
+Ask your pharmacist how to dispose of medicines that are no longer needed.
+This will help protect the environment.

 Composition of MIRCERA

-• The other components are monosodium phosphate monohydrate, sodium sulfate, mannitol (E421), methionine, poloxamer 188 and water for injection.
+• The other components are monosodium phosphate monohydrate, sodium sulfate, mannitol (E421), methionine, poloxamer 188, and water for injectable preparations.

 Roche Registration GmbH